• Skip to primary navigation

 • Reduce the heat to low.

-• Cover the pan with a lid and cook for 8-10 minutes, stirring a few times in between.
+• Cover the pan with a lid and cook for 8-10 minutes, stirring a few times.

 • Check for salt and add more if needed.